decentraland/documentation/content/creator/scene-editor/components.md

 Most non-interactive items have the following components:

 - **Transform**: Sets the position, rotation, and scale of the item.
-If the item has a parent, these value are relative to the parent's.
+If the item is a child of another item on the [Entity Tree]({{< ref "/content/creator/scene-editor/scene-editor-essentials.md#the-entity-tree" >}}), these value are relative to those of the parent's.
 - **GLTF**: What 3D model to load.
 It includes the local path to the file for this 3D model.
 It also includes some properties for configuring [colliders]({{< ref "/content/creator/sdk7/3d-essentials/colliders.md#colliders-on-3d-models" >}}) on the model.

 ## Add components